fmIDE/Script-fmIDE-Go-to-Thing-from-CrossCheck/README.md

 4. Click, 💥 Bang! 👀 Goggle!
    - Navigate to any record in the analysis in CrossCheck™, for example to a script step
-   - Press the shortcut key to run the "fmIDE-Go to Thing from CrossCheck" script
+   - Run the "fmIDE-Go to Thing" script
+     - or press the shortcut key
    - You suddenly find yourself (more or less) looking at that thing in FileMaker, for example in the Script Workspace editing the script at exactly the script step.

 Cool?
 Find out more about [fmIDE](https://github.com/fmIDE/fmIDE/wiki)